Hey!

 image: docker:latest

-Does container
+Does container override runs-on?

-Or, does the job spin up a container with whatever image is assigned to ubuntu-latest
+Or, does the job spin up a container with whatever image is assigned to ubuntu-latest (in config.yaml), which will then spin up a separate container running docker:latest?

 Note – in my env, both Gitea and the Actions Runner are running on docker.
-The Actions Runner spins up containers on the host’s docker.sock
+The Actions Runner spins up containers on the host’s docker.sock.

 –